 - Products - search, view and edit your product range.

-- Customer management - search and quickly access customer names, addresses, phone numbers and order histories.
-You can tap to call a customer once you've found their profile.
+- Customer management - search and access customer details and order histories.

 - Ability to manage multiple Shopify stores

 - Quick access to Shopify support via phone or email.

 And it's free to download.
 For more screenshots of the iPhone Shopify app click here.

 9. Plenty of payment gateways to choose from

 Shopify has already done the hard work of integrating with dozens of payment gateways.
 Authorize.net, Braintree, PayPal, Paymill, SagePay, RealEx, Stripe and RBS Worldpay are just some of the payment gateways supported in the UK.
 Worldpay and SagePay offer an 'offsite' checkout that is not hosted on Shopify, therefore they can also offer 3D secure.

 We have an in depth comparison of the UK payment gateway options available for Shopify here.